netscaler/netscaler-helm-charts/Helm_Installation_OpenShift.md

 ## `4`.
 Install the Tiller server

-In principle this can be done using helm init, but currently the helm client doesn’t fully set up the service account rolebindings that OpenShift expects.
-To try to keep things simple, we’ll use a pre-prepared OpenShift template instead created by [RedHat](https://www.redhat.com/en) people.
+In principle this can be done using helm init, but currently the helm client doesn't fully set up the service account rolebindings that OpenShift expects.
+To try to keep things simple, we'll use a pre-prepared OpenShift template instead created by [RedHat](https://www.redhat.com/en) people.
 The template sets up a dedicated service account for the Tiller server, gives it the necessary permissions, then deploys a Tiller pod that runs under the newly created SA.

 Get the file.
 ```wget -q https://github.com/openshift/origin/raw/master/examples/helm/tiller-template.yaml```